LinkedIn Guide

 Link preview of two animated people playing game.

-Testing these previews is crucial because it helps make sure people will actually click on what you share.
+And testing these previews is crucial because it helps make sure people will actually click on what you share.

 This way, you can make sure they catch people's attention and work the way you want when your post goes live.